How I made this music video

 In post-production, I mixed Nate’s footage with carefully chosen stock video that reflected the song’s themes.
 During the chorus, I layered in those face-morphing effects pioneered by Godley & Creme.

 And that opening in black and white?
-That wasn’t just artsy flair—it was a sneaky way to hide the less-than-perfect lighting we had on Nate’s takes.
+That wasn’t just artsy flair—it was a sneaky way to hide the less-than-perfect lighting we had from Nate’s footage.
 Sometimes necessity is the mother of… clever fixes.

 The result